Ardennes: Economy

 Before the 19th century industrialization, the first furnaces in these four Belgian provinces (all in the Wallonia region) and in the French Ardennes used charcoal for fuel, made from harvesting the Ardennes forest.
 This industry was also in the extreme south of present-day Luxembourg Province (which until 1839 was part of the Grand Duchy of Luxembourg), in the region called Gaume.
 The most important part of the Walloon steel industry, using coal, was built around the coal mines, mainly in the region around the cities of Liège, Charleroi, La Louvière, the Borinage, and further in the Walloon Brabant (in Tubize).
 Wallonia became the second industrial power area of the world (after Great Britain) in proportion to its territory and to its population (see further).

 The rugged terrain and the harsh climate of the Ardennes limits the scope for agriculture; arable and dairy farming in cleared areas form the mainstay of the agricultural economy.
 The region is rich in timber and minerals, and Liège and the city of Namur are both major industrial centres.
 The extensive forests have an abundant population of wild game.
 The scenic beauty of the region and its wide variety of outdoor activities, including hunting, cycling, walking and canoeing, make it a popular tourist destination.

 Etymology

 The region takes its name from the vast ancient forest known as Arduenna Silva in the Roman Period.
 Arduenna probably derives from a Gaulish cognate of the Brythonic word ardu- as in the ardd ("high") and the Latin arduus ("high", "steep").
-The second element is less certain, but may be related to the Celtic element *windo- as in the Welsh wyn/wen ("fair", "blessed"), which tentatively suggests an original meaning of "The forest of blessed/fair heights".
+The second element is less certain, but may be related to the Celtic element *windo- as in the Welsh wyn/wen ("fair", "blessed"), which tentatively suggests an original meaning of "forest of blessed/fair heights".

-The Ardennes likely shares this derivation with the numerous Arden place names in Britain, including the Forest of Arden.
+The Ardennes probably shares this derivation with the numerous Arden place names in Britain, including the Forest of Arden.